spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-vue.md

 If neither of these fit the bill, we've exposed a set of APIs for you to be bold and [roll your own components](./creating-custom-vue-components).

+## Demo application

+In [this repo on GitHub](https://github.com/spatie/laravel-medialibrary-pro-app), you'll find a demo Laravel application in which you'll find examples of how to use Media Library Pro with Vue.

+If you are having troubles using the components, take a look in that app to see how we've done it.

 ## Basic setup

 First, the server needs to be able to catch your incoming uploads.
 Use the `mediaLibrary` macro in your routes file.